teamdigitale/licenses/README.md

 ## Further steps

 ### AGPL-3.0-or-later
-You need to create a `README` or` README.md` file that contains, in the queue, the following text:
+You need to create a `README` or` README.md` file that contains, at the bottom, the following text:

 ```
 Copyright (c) the respective contributors, as shown by the AUTHORS file.